SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## lookup

 <details><summary><small>The <code>lookup</code> operator can return one or more fields from a lookup table hosted by Sumo Logic and add the fields to the log messages returned by your query.
-You create a lookup table using the lookup UI or the [Lookup API](https://api.sumologic.com/docs/#tag/lookupManagement).
-You can populate a lookup table by uploading a CSV file using the Lookup API, or by using the [save operator](#save) to save the results of a log query. </small></summary>
+You create a lookup table using the lookup UI or the <a href="https://api.sumologic.com/docs/#tag/lookupManagement">Lookup API</a>.
+You can populate a lookup table by uploading a CSV file using the Lookup API, or by using the <a href="#save"><code>save</code> operator</a> to save the results of a log query. </small></summary>

 :::note
 New Lookup Tables are available in all deployments except Sumo Logic's Montreal deployment, pending AWS providing a required AWS service in the Montreal region.